-Omid Safa is a partner at Blank Rome and a rising star in the firm’s “policyholder-only” Insurance Recovery Practice.
-He was recently recognized as one of the “top 40 attorneys under 40” in the Washington, D.C., area by National Law Journal, and has successfully represented policyholders in a broad range of insurance disputes across the United States.
+Omid Safa is a partner at Blank Rome and a rising star in the firm’s “policyholder-only” Insurance Recovery practice.
+He has been recognized as a “top 40 under 40” by Washington Business Journal, Law360, and National Law Journal, and has successfully represented policyholders in a broad range of disputes across the United States.
 In the last five years alone, Omid has helped clients secure insurance recoveries and judgments worth nearly $500 million.

-Omid has represented policyholders in the financial services, manufacturing, technology, healthcare, and entertainment industries and dealt with claims under a wide array of insurance policies, including:
+Omid has represented policyholders in the financial services, manufacturing, technology, food and beverage, healthcare, defense, and sports/entertainment industries and dealt with claims under a wide array of insurance policies, including:

 Directors & Officers Liability Insurance